-The City Manager is the Chief Executive Officer of the City organization, responsible directly for the Finance, Public Safety [Fire and Police Departments], Public Works and serves as the Executive Director of the Choctaw Utilities Authority.
+The City Manager is the Chief Executive Officer of the City organization, responsible directly for the Finance, Public Safety (Fire and Police Departments), and Public Works departments.
+The City Manager also serves as the Executive Director of the Choctaw Utilities Authority.

 The City government provides a broad range of goods and services to its citizens.
 The activities and personnel required to provide these goods and services are organized into broad managerial areas called Funds.
 Funds are separate fiscal and accounting entities with their own resources and budgets necessary to carry out specific activities and attain certain objectives.